On This Page

 Lane Centering Control works when lane markings are clear on at least one side and provided that all functions of Adaptive Cruise Control are available.
 The system also still requires that the steering wheel is being held by the driver.

-The indicator’s color of the denotes system status.
+Like the set above, the indicator’s color of the denotes system status.
 Gray indicates the system is on but inactive.
-In green, the system is active and applying steering torque assistance input to keep the vehicle centered in the lane.
+In green rather than blue, the system is active and applying steering torque assistance input to keep the vehicle centered in the lane.
 Yellow/amber/orange indicates a system problem and/or with an audible tone and then a return to gray indicates automatic cancellation and back to inactive status.

 ——————————————————————-